vmogilev/scoop/README.md

 **Listener** is accepting client connections, parses client commands to messages and sends them (concurently) to the Worker via a channel.

 **Worker** is constantly pooling this channel and serializes access to a shared data structure.
-Responses from the worker are sent back to the clients over a another channel embedded in the message itself.
+Responses from the worker are sent back to the clients over another channel embedded in the message itself.

 **Server** implements graceful shutdown by listening to `syscall.SIGTERM` and `os.Interrupt`.
 On shutdown, the server caches the shared data structure to disk and then reads it during startup.
 It also implements a lock to ensure no two instances operate on the same cached data store concurrently.